GeyserMC/GeyserWebsite/docs/geyser/fixing-unable-to-connect-to-world.md

 However, in rare instances, it does fix issues - for example, when Windows has multiple network adapters (check by running `ipconfig` in cmd), it can help to set the `address` to the local IP of the adapter you want to use.

-# Using a hosting provider or other location
+## Using a hosting provider or other location {#using-a-hosting-provider-or-other-location}

 ### Pterodactyl {#pterodactyl}

 If you get this error while using the Pterodactyl Panel, try editing the Geyser config and changing the port to something besides `19132` (e.g. `25566`).

-# Hosting Geyser on another computer on the same network
+## Hosting Geyser on another computer on the same network {#hosting-geyser-on-another-computer-on-the-same-network}

 ### Can only connect from the same computer and not anywhere else {#can-only-connect-from-the-same-computer-and-not-anywhere-else}

 Your firewall is likely in the way.
 Try adding an exception to Java, or disable the firewall for testing purposes.

-# As a last resort for troubleshooting...
+## As a last resort for troubleshooting... {#as-a-last-resort-for-troubleshooting}

 Minecraft offers a vanilla Bedrock server [here](https://www.minecraft.net/download/server/bedrock).
 Downloading, running, and attempting to connect to it may help isolate if the issue is on Geyser's end, or your computer/network's end.

-# Using Geyser on the same computer
+## Using Geyser on the same computer {#using-geyser-on-the-same-computer}

 ### Windows 10/11 {#windows-1011}